wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/power-platform-architecture/includes/1-introduction.md

 A solution architect for Microsoft Power Platform is responsible for overall design of the solution.
-Understanding the architecture of Power Platform, how it is designed, and its limits are important when designing solutions based around Power Platform.
+Understanding the architecture of Microsoft Power Platform, how it is designed, and its limits are important when designing solutions based around Microsoft Power Platform.

-As you consider your solution's design, you need to understand the components and capabilities of Power Platform and how they control the design of your solution.
+As you consider your solution's design, you need to understand the components and capabilities of Microsoft Power Platform and how they control the design of your solution.

-## Power Platform components
+## Microsoft Power Platform components

-Power Platform is a low-code, rapid business application development platform, and it contains several different independent, yet closely related tools:
+Microsoft Power Platform is a low-code, rapid business application development platform, and it contains several different independent, yet closely related tools:

 - **Microsoft Power Apps** - Allows anyone to build custom web and mobile apps by using low-code or no-code techniques.